 The innovative program, which enables transit systems to literally borrow one of SARTA’s HFC buses, examine it, and place it in regular service, has been a hit since its rollout in October 2018.
 “Requests began pouring in almost immediately from across the nation and around the globe,” Mr. Conrad said.
 “A transit agency in Australia wants to borrow a bus, we’re working on getting it there.”

-Since its first stop at the Central Midlands Transit Authority in Columbia, South Carolina, the Borrow a Bus tour has visited Washington, D.C., Alexandria, VA., Chicago, Il, Portland, OR, Seattle, WA, Tampa, Fort Lauderdale, and Orlando, Fl, Lansing, MI, and New Brunswick, NJ.
+Since its first stop at the Central Midlands Transit Authority in Columbia, South Carolina, the Borrow a Bus tour has visited Washington, D.C., Alexandria, VA., Naperville, IL, Chicago, IL, Portland, OR, Seattle, WA, Tampa, Fort Lauderdale, and Orlando, Fl, Lansing, MI, New Brunswick, NJ, San Francisco, CA, and even internationally to Toronto and Mississauga ON, Canada.
 The bus on loan is trailered to and from SARTA’s Canton, OH headquarters and is accompanied by Mr. Conrad and/or other representatives of the transit system.